DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Optional: Setup Samba
-Of course, you can do all of your config file creation and editing at the command line, however this can be a bit cumbersome.
-It would help to be able to directly access your config files from your local PC, so let's get Samba up and running.
+You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
+It would help to be able to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.